-If the chosen name clashes with the trademark of a well known company, the RoC may raise objections in such cases.
-The applicant can use the proposed name if an ‘NOC’ is furnished by the owner of the Trademark.
+If the chosen name clashes with the trademark of a well-known company, the RoC may raise objections in such cases.
+The applicant can use the proposed name if a ‘NOC’ is furnished by the owner of the Trademark.
 One must remember that the actual company name won’t matter as long as the company has a catchy trademark.

 Characteristics of a Registered PLC

 As per the norms of the Companies Act, 2013 a PLC requires at least two members for incorporation.
 However, the maximum number can go up to 200.
 In a PLC, the financial liability of each member and shareholder is restricted to owned shares.
 It means that if the corporate goes into loss in any circumstances, the shareholders won’t face the risk of losing their personal assets.
 However, committing fraud related to the PLC would negate a shareholder’s indebtedness protection.

 One of the advantages of a Private Limited Company Registration is the perpetual succession of administrative control even when its owner dies or leaves the business suddenly.
 The corporation keeps existing within the eyes of the law until it’s legally dissolved or liquidated.

 As per norms of the Companies Act, 2013, a PLC must appoint at least two directors.
 No minimum paid-up capital is required to set up a PLC.